“I’m trying to get like you!” “Yo, you are living your best life.” “Price just went up!”

 Don’t get it twisted.

 I absolutely love my role and my co-workers and I am beginning to fall in love with Indy.
-Thought I did get caught up celebrating my journey, and ignored my current destination.
+However, I got caught up celebrating my journey, and ignored my current destination.

 I did not show appreciation for a role that grants me the opportunity to travel and help organize programs for student-athletes, coaches, and administrators to evolve as change agents in college sport.
 Since starting in June, I’ve connected with transformational leaders while in Washington D.C., Charlottesville, Phoenix, and San Diego.
 While away, I learned more about myself and my relationships with others.
 After moving to Indianapolis and traveling for work, I learned that I did not always have healthy support systems in place to receive the peace I had been praying for.
 I learned that I failed to align myself with people whose thoughts and behaviors were congruent and echoed what God had spoken over my life.
 Values congruent leadership is cute.
 Value congruent relationships are sexy.
 And to begin re-living a values-congruent and purpose driven life, I had to shift my focus back to my purpose and dissolve relationships that were not adding value.